 ‘Seniors Alert Scheme’ (SAS) grant funding information for monitored pendant alarms is outlined below.
-Includes eligibility criteria and how to get your Seniors Alert Scheme alarm [Updated: 13 Nov 2017 to include details of the new 2017 Seniors Alert Scheme]
+It includes Seniors Alert eligibility criteria and how to get your Pobal funded Seniors Alert Scheme alarm [Updated: 06 Dec 2018]

 Seniors Alert Scheme grants are available for elderly and vulnerable older people in Ireland who could benefit from having a personal alarm/telecare system installed in their home.
 The scheme is currently administered by government agency, Pobal, however application forms for the scheme are completed by local community groups.

 What is funded under the Seniors Alert Scheme?

 - Monitored alarms – These are funded under the Seniors Alert Scheme for people aged 65 and over.
 The government grants do not have to be repaid and cover the cost of a complete pendant alarm system.
 That includes the pendant/wristband emergency alarm button and your telecare base-unit.

 - Installation – Seniors Alert alarm installations are also carried out free of charge under the scheme.

 - 24-hour monitoring – Monitoring is also included under the new 2017 Seniors Alert Scheme for the first year.
 Following that, the amount you will pay will be determined by the telecare company that monitors your alarm.
 It is the older person’s choice as to which telecare monitoring company to use for 24-hour monitoring under the new Seniors Alert Scheme.